 Your Facebook name should be the same as your artist’s website name.

-The only time you might want to consider using two different Facebook business pages is if you are marketing two different services.
+You might only want to consider using two different Facebook business pages if you are marketing two different services.

 What Every Facebook For Artist Must Have

-Branding your Facebook page is easy to do and essential to building an online presence.
+Branding your Facebook page is easy and essential to building an online presence.

-Here is a checklist of tasks you will want to address to optimize your page.
+Here is a checklist of tasks you want to address to optimize your page.